-Today, I’m sharing my foolproof recipe on how to make your own meringue cookies for the holidays.
+Today, I’m sharing my foolproof recipe on how to make your own meringue cookies during the winter months.

-For the Christmas season, I just knew that I wanted to whip up something thematic.
-Below, I’ll show you how to make meringue cookies and how to decorate them for the holidays.
+Below, I’ll show you how to make meringue cookies and how to decorate them so they look just like melting snowmen.

 Rather than baking traditional sugar cut-out cookies, I opted for meringue cookies.
 I love experimenting with different recipes by adding different elements to them.
 Rather than just serving straight-up meringue, I figured decorating it with a variety of treats would give them some originality.